 Each class begins every day with a Morning Meeting.
 Morning Meetings are an engaging, supportive, and powerful way to get each day off to a great start.
-During Morning Meeting, everyone gathers in a circle for 15-30 minutes and proceeds through four sequential components: greeting, sharing, group activity, and morning message.
+During Morning Meeting, everyone gathers in a circle for 15-30 minutes and starts with a greeting and do some aspects of, sharing, group activity, and morning message/challenge.
 Morning Meeting gives children a consistent time and place to explore and practise social skills while building a sense of community and preparing for the day of learning ahead.
+Morning Meeting is also used to revisit and consolidate learning

-At the end of every day, the class gathers for 5-10 minutes to do a brief activity or two before leaving school.
-This is called Closing Circle.
+At the end of every day, the class gathers for 5 minutes to do a brief activity or two before leaving school.
 Closing the day in a calm and positive way has a big impact on children's learning, behaviour, and the classroom climate.
 Whether children have had a good day or a tough day, a closing circle can build trust and cooperation in the classroom.
 In order to ensure that the end of the school day is calm and peaceful, children get their belongings ready before Closing Circle.